sebastianvelez/interestRates/PITCHME.md

 ### Search cost distribution

-- Search costs are increasing in income and prior-onwership status
+- Search costs are increasing in income and prior-ownership status

 - New home-buyers have lower search costs and a 1% increase in income leads to a 0.4% increase in search cost.